-GOVERNMENT BODY: Agenda-Setting and Approvals How are implementation roles and objec- tives introduced, prioritized and placed on their agenda?
-How do they approve your implementa- tion objective?
-Example: supporting evidence, letters of support, economic analysis What type of documentation must ac- company your implementation proposal Example: supporting evidence, letters of support, economic analysis What happens after the government body approves the implementation proposal?
-What happens if they do not approve the implementation proposal?
+Government body: Agenda-Setting and Approvals How is a policy proposal introduced, prioritized and placed on their agenda?
+How do they approve your policy objective?
+Example: Majority vote, consensus, multiple individu- als signing off What type of documentation must accompany your policy proposal Example: supporting evidence, letters of support, economic analysis What happens after the government body approves the policy proposal?
+What happens if they do not approve the policy?
 Is there another body that can override their decision?
-Channels for Input In what ways are their meeting process- es open and transparent (e.g. notice of meetings provided, open to members of the public, public records available)?
-Example: notice of meetings provided, open to members of public, public re- cords available Who has the right or privilege to provide input into the government body?
+Channels for Input In what ways are their meeting processes open and transparent (e.g. notice of meetings provided, open to members of the public, public records available)?
+Example: notice of meetings provided, open to members of public, public records available Who has the right or privilege to provide input into the government body?
 How is this input provided?
-Example: topical experts Example: oral or written testimony, infor- mal meetings or hearings Is there a public comment period before decisions are taken?
-When does this oc- cur?
+Example: topical experts Example: oral or written testimony, informal meet- ings or hearings Is there a public comment period before decisions are taken?
+When does this occur?
 What form do comments take?
 Who must be notified once a decision is made?
 How are they notified?